gluster/glusterdocs/Administrator Guide/Directory Quota.md

     > quota is disabled.
 This mount point is being used by quota to set
     > and display limits and lists respectively.

-##Displaying Disk Limit Information
+## Displaying Disk Limit Information

 You can display disk limit information on all the directories on which the limit is set.

-**To display disk limit information:**
+### To display disk limit information

--   Display disk limit information of all the directories on which limit is set, using the following command:
+1. Display disk limit information of all the directories on which limit is set, using the following command:

         # gluster volume quota  list